uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-error-control/sections/the-parity-magic-trick.md

 You can find details and lots of ideas relating to the trick [here](https://www.csunplugged.org/error-detection), or follow these instructions:

-1. Ask a friend to lay out 25 cards in a 5 by 5 grid, trying to have a reasonably random mix of blacks and whites (this is smaller than the one in the interactive, but it is easier to have fewer cards to avoid errors in the next step!)
+1. Ask a friend to lay out 25 cards in a 5x5 grid, trying to have a reasonably random mix of blacks and whites (this is smaller than the one in the interactive, but it is easier to have fewer cards to avoid errors in the next step!)
-2. Take all the remaining cards, and then say that actually, 5 by 5 is too easy so you are going to make it 6 by 6.
+2. Take all the remaining cards, and then say that actually, 5x5 is too easy so you are going to make it 6x6.
   Instead of adding the new row and column randomly though, you are adding them in the way you did in the interactive (even parity).
   Do this as fast as you can without making errors (it can look very casual if you practise this, even though the cards are being carefully selected).
 3. Tell your friend that you are going to face the other way, and you want them to flip over one card while you are not looking.
 Check that they've flipped exactly one card.